smoeding/pic-ts-mode/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Build Status](https://github.com/smoeding/pic-ts-mode/actions/workflows/CI.yaml/badge.svg)](https://github.com/smoeding/pic-ts-mode/actions/workflows/CI.yaml)

-This is a major mode for [GNU Emacs](https://www.gnu.org/software/emacs/) 29.1 or later which adds support for the PIC domain-specific language.
-It uses a Tree-sitter parser to be able to parse the code and provide fontification, indentation, navigation and more.
+This is a major mode for [GNU Emacs](https://www.gnu.org/software/emacs/) 29.1 or later which adds support for the Pic language.
+Pic is a domain-specific language by Brian W. Kernighan for specifying diagrams.
+The mode uses a Tree-sitter parser to be able to parse the code and provide fontification, indentation, navigation and more.

 ## Features

-The mode provides the following features and enhancements to make writing PIC diagrams easier.
+The mode provides the following features and enhancements to make writing Pic diagrams easier.

 ### Navigation